 Hazard Mitigation Plan (PDF)

-King County Emergency Management partnered with County representatives and 55 different cities, schools, hospitals, and utility districts to update the Regional Hazard Mitigation Plan.
-Kirkland submitted a city-specific annex (PDF) to the Basic Hazard Mitigation Plan (PDF).
+The City partnered with King County Emergency Management along with 55 different cities, schools, hospitals, and utility districts to update the Regional Hazard Mitigation Plan at the County Level.
+Kirkland submitted the above city-specific annex to the Basic Hazard Mitigation Plan (PDF).

 Snow and Ice Response Plan (PDF)